I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicestopidle.md

 If <i>WaitForD0</i> is <b>TRUE</b>, <b>WdfDeviceStopIdle</b> must be called at IRQL = PASSIVE_LEVEL.
 If <i>WaitForD0</i> is <b>FALSE</b>, this method must be called at IRQL &lt;= DISPATCH_LEVEL.

 Calling <a href="https://msdn.microsoft.com/library/windows/hardware/dn932460">WdfDeviceStopIdleWithTag</a> instead of <b>WdfDeviceStopIdle</b> provides additional information (tag value, line number, and file name) that you can view in Microsoft debuggers.

-In the following code example, <b>WdfDeviceStopIdle</b> returns after the specified device has entered the D0 device power state.

 ## Requirements
 | &nbsp; | &nbsp; |